Permanent resident and temporary resident (visitors, students, workers) applicants may be required to undergo a medical exam

 Your own doctor cannot do the medical examination.
 The list of Designated Medical Practitioners will help you find a doctor authorized to perform the medical exam in your country, territory or region.
 Do not initiate any medical tests until you receive instructions and a personalized medical form from this office.

 After a medical examination with the Designated Medical Practitioner, the results are sent to our medical office to review.
-The medical office then sends their assessment to our visa office.
+The medical office then sends their assessment to our visa section.

 For temporary resident (visitor, student, worker) applications, it normally takes 4 weeks after your medical examination before we will contact you regarding the next stage of your application.